gkford/ai_hist_react/CARD_LAYOUT_APPROACH.md

 In the default version of the MasterCard (when no custom children are provided), the card displays four 'attribute_container' sections, each forced to the same height (h-16) with overflow hidden.
 Each container uses a distinct pastel background color, making it clear that four separate sections exist.
 This ensures consistency in the default layout and highlights the idea of 'attribute_containers' on the card.

+In the default version of the MasterCard (when no custom children are provided), the card displays four 'attribute_container' sections, each forced to the same height (h-16) with overflow hidden.
+Each container uses a distinct pastel background color, making it clear that four separate sections exist.
+This ensures consistency in the default layout and highlights the idea of 'attribute_containers' on the card.

 Child components (such as `ScienceCard`, `PersonCard`, and `HominidCard`) supply their unique content as children to `MasterCard`.
 This separation of concerns allows for:
 - **Flexibility:** Easily swap or update card content without modifying the core layout.
 - **Consistency:** All cards adhere to a unified layout defined in `MasterCard`.